About the Local Plan

 We also need to make sure we have a mix of new housing built in South Tyneside.

-This will be a challenge, but we need to make sure there are homes in the area that are especially:
+This will be a challenge, but we need to make sure new development includes homes that are:

-• affordable particularly for our young people and local families
+- affordable, particularly for young people and local families

 The Local Plan sets out policies that aim to achieve this.

-For example, we want to keep our young people and local families here.
+For example, we want to help young people and local families stay in the borough.
 Developers will now have to set aside homes in their plans that are both affordable and suitable.

 Sometimes however this is not possible.

-In order to meet the borough's housing and employment needs it is considered that exceptional circumstances exist to justify the release of land from the green belt.
+It is considered that exceptional circumstances exist to justify the release of land from the Green Belt.

 The total area of green belt land in the borough is 2,344 hectares.
-Of this, the new Local Plan proposes 117 hectares could potentially be developed.
+Of this, the Local Plan proposes 117 hectares for development.

 The efficient use of land